Jib Crane Design Drawings for Various Applications

 The main difference between the wall bracket jib and the cantilever jib is the amount of headroom required.
 If headroom is not an issue, save the money and go with a wall bracket style jib crane.
 The wall bracket jib can be used where there is plenty of headroom.

-A fresh viewpoint: Cantilever Jib Crane
+A fresh viewpoint: Wall Bracket Jib Crane

 Credit: youtube.com, Designing Brackets - Narrated Tutorial of 3D Modeling Using Designspark Mechanical #02